Successful Families Understand the ‘Why’ Behind Their Planning

 Communication and Trust Are Critical to Preserving Family Wealth and Values

-Most families fail to transfer wealth effectively – 70% of wealth transfers to the second generation and 90% to the third fail; just 3% of failures are due to poor tax, legal or investment advice.1 Ninety-seven percent of the causes for failure are within families’ control and relate to a lack of communication and trust among members.
+Many families fail to transfer wealth effectively; however, just 3% of failures are due to poor tax, legal, or investment advice.1 Ninety-seven percent of the causes for failure are within families’ control and relate to a lack of communication and trust among members.

 The most important factor in successful wealth planning is communication among family members.
 Once families understand the “why” behind their biggest decisions, they should consistently and openly discuss how their values influence behavior and decisions.